 Because even ordering a delicious, but very greasy takeaway requires a special type of container.
 You might think takeaway boxes are only made from plastic and paper, but in fact, many are coated in a thin layer of Teflon, to keep the food from sticking to the packaging.

 Camping is a great way to re-connect with nature.
 Sleeping in a tent in the great outdoors might sound like a relaxing way to spend a weekend, but without nonstick properties, you might be a little bit wet.

-Camping equipment is often manufactured using fabrics coated with Plutonium (PU).
+Camping equipment is often manufactured using fabrics coated with Polyurethane (PU).
 By applying PU to a fabric, the material becomes liquid resistant, but allows water vapour to pass through it.

 This therefore blocks out rain and snow, but will allow sweat to evaporate meaning the inside of the tent will stay as clean and fresh as possible.